msdueholm/Publications/README.md

 ## [Overgaard2022a: "AsCoM: An ecosystem-specific reference database for increased taxonomic resolution in soil microbial profiling"](https://github.com/msdueholm/Publications/tree/master/Overgaard2022a)
 * Data availability
-  * The raw sequencing data is available at the European Nucleotide Archive with BioProject ID: [PRJNA787301](https://www.ebi.ac.uk/ena/browser/view/PRJNA787301).
+  * The raw and assembled sequencing data is available at the European Nucleotide Archive with BioProject ID: [PRJNA787301](https://www.ebi.ac.uk/ena/browser/view/PRJNA787301).
   * RMarkdown files including raw data for reproducing the figures are available at GitHub: [Overgaard2022a](https://github.com/msdueholm/Publications/tree/master/Overgaard2022a/RMarkdown)
   * The AsCoM database v1.0 in SINTAX and QIIME format is available at figshare at GitHub: [Overgaard2022a](https://github.com/msdueholm/Publications/tree/master/Overgaard2022a/AsCoM)